Complexity of Linear Subsequences of $k$-Automatic Sequences: Linear Subsequences of Automatic Sequences

-Zantema and Bosma \cite{zantema_complexity_2022} have shown that for lsd-first input, if $(h(i))_{i \geq 0}$ is a $k$-automatic sequence generated by a DFAO of $m$ states, then $(h(i+1))_{i \geq 0}$ is generated by a DFAO of at most $2m$ states.
-Furthermore, they have shown that for msd-first input, $(h(i+1))_{i \geq 0}$ is generated by a DFAO of at most $m^2$ states and there is an example where this bound is tight.
-Additionally, they have shown that the same bounds hold for $(h(i-1))_{i \geq 0}$ where $h(0)$ is any chosen letter from sequence alphabet.
+Zantema and Bosma \cite[Theorem 16]{zantema_complexity_2022} showed that for lsd-first input, if $(h(i))_{i \geq 0}$ is a $k$-automatic sequence generated by a DFAO of $m$ states, then $(h(i+1))_{i \geq 0}$ is generated by a DFAO of at most $2m$ states.
+Furthermore, in the same theorem they showed that for msd-first input, the sequence $(h(i+1))_{i \geq 0}$ is generated by a DFAO of at most $m^2$ states and there is an example where this bound is tight.
+Additionally, they \cite[Theorem 17]{zantema_complexity_2022} showed that the same bounds hold for $(h(i-1))_{i \geq 0}$ where $h(0)$ is any chosen letter from the sequence alphabet.

-However, they did not show that their bound of $2m$ states for $(h(i+1))_{i \geq 0}$ in the lsd-first case is tight.
+However, they did not show that their upper bound of $2m$ states for $(h(i+1))_{i \geq 0}$ in the lsd-first case is tight.
 We suspect it is not.
-In the following result, we show there are examples attaining the very slightly weaker bound of $2m-1$ states. \begin{theorem} For each $m \geq 2$, there exists a $m$-state DFAO $M$ in lsd-first format generating the sequence $(h(i))_{i \geq 0}$ such that at least $2m-1$ states are required in the lsd-first DFAO $M'$ generating $(h(i+1))_{i \geq 0}$. \end{theorem}
+In the following result, we show there are examples attaining the very slightly weaker bound of $2m-1$ states. \begin{theorem} For lsd-first input, for each $m \geq 2$, there exists an $m$-state DFAO $M$ generating the sequence $(h(i))_{i \geq 0}$ such that at least $2m-1$ states are required in the DFAO $M'$ generating $(h(i+1))_{i \geq 0}$. \end{theorem}